 Bonus Tip: Walmart actually likes it when you sleep in your car or RV in their parking lot.
 The lots are generally safe (always use common sense, kids!) and sometimes they even have a security guard on site.
 Walmarts are everywhere, especially in middle America, so if you’re doing the cross-country road trip, and need a free place to rest up, point your GPS to the local Walmart!
 They actually like having overnight guests because they assume that in the morning, you’ll head inside to use their bathrooms and end up buying a coffee and any other supplies your might need for your trip.

 Life on the road can be either very cheap, or very expensive.
 If you eat out every meal, it starts to add up and pretty soon you’ll have blown through all your gas money.
 Before leaving town, stock up on some snacks and some meals you can prepare in lieu of eating out.
 Pick foods that fill you up and don’t need lots of preparation like sandwiches.
 A cooler and a portable camping stove can come in pretty handy and save you a fortune.
 That way you can eat out and enjoy any interesting local cuisine without breaking the bank.
 Who says you can’t have your cake and eat it too?

 A great playlist can be as gratifying as an interesting companion.

 8. When things go wrong…

 With any trip there is the possibility of something going wrong.
 The best thing you can do is not to panic.
 Before leaving, make sure you know the insurance policy for your car and what to do if there is a car accident and where you can get your car towed to.
-It’s also handy to have a spare tire in the trunk, in case of a flat tire.
+Car accident experience isn’t one that needs a try, but when it happens no time reversal is possible.
+So it’s also handy to have a spare tire in the trunk, in case of a flat tire.
 And a first aid kit wouldn’t hurt either.